E-ISSN: 2148-5402 | Contact

 Abstract

-Conclusion: Our study demonstrated that diaphragm excursion during deep inspiration influences GOLD classification, FEV1 classification, and the incidence of acute exacerbations.
-Our findings suggest that diaphragm dysfunction is more strongly associated with reduced mobility than with reduced thickness.
-Diaphragm excursion during deep inspiration has a significant impact on GOLD classification, FEV1 classification, and acute exacerbations.
-Although diaphragmatic excursion was linked to exacerbation risk in univariate analysis, it did not remain an independent predictor after adjustment.
-Further long-term studies are needed to clarify its prognostic value.
+CONCLUSIONS: Our study demonstrated that diaphragmatic excursion during deep inspiration is associated with GOLD classification, FEV1 severity, and the frequency of acute exacerbations.
+Our findings suggest that diaphragmatic dysfunction in this context is more closely related to impaired mobility than to reduced muscle thickness.
+Although diaphragmatic excursion was significantly associated with exacerbation risk in univariate analysis, it did not remain an independent predictor after multivariable adjustment.
+Further longitudinal studies are warranted to better define the prognostic significance of diaphragmatic excursion in COPD.